-Description The main facade of the building is near the

-frontage line and the elevated stoop engages the sidewalk.
+- Description The main facade of the building is near the frontage line and the elevated stoop engages the sidewalk.
 The stoop shall be elevated above the sidewalk to ensure privacy within the building.
 Stairs or ramps from the stoop may lead directly to the sidewalk or may be side-loaded.
 This Type is appropriate for residential uses with small setbacks.

-Size Width & Depth: 5-foot min.; 8-foot max.

-Finished level above sidewalk: 18-in min.
+Size Width & Depth: 5-foot min.; 8-foot max. - Finished level above sidewalk: 18-in min.
 With exceptions taken to allow for accessibility and grade driven variations.

-- 1. Stairs may be perpendicular or parallel to the building facade. - 2.
-Ramps shall be parallel to façade or along the side of the building. - The entry doors are encouraged to be covered or recessed to provide shelter from the elements.
+Design 1.
+Stairs may be perpendicular or parallel Standards to the building facade. - andards to the building facade.
+2. Ramps shall be parallel to façade or along the side of the building.
+3. The entry doors are encouraged to be covered or recessed to provide shelter from the elements.